biblibre/omeka-s-module-Search/README.md

   the module [jQueryUI] too.
 The tabs may be "Filters", "Facets", and "Sort".
 - Create an internal index (see Omeka Classic) and move all related code into another module.
+- Allow to remove an index without removing pages.
+- Allow to import/export a mapping via json, for example the default one.

 Warning